-Academic Relationship
+Educational Relationship

-An articulation agreement between UMUC's Undergraduate School and Graduate School allows eligible students who complete their undergraduate degree at UMUC with a major in criminal justice to reduce their total coursework for the graduate degree by 6 credits (two courses) and complete both degrees with a total of 150 credits of coursework.
+An articulation agreement between UMUC's Undergraduate School and Graduate School allows eligible students who complete their undergraduate degree at UMUC with a major in criminal justice to reduce their total coursework for the Master of Science in Management with a specialization in criminal justice management at UMUC by 6 credits (two courses) and complete both degrees with a total of 150 credits of coursework.
 More information is available in the graduate catalog.

 A degree with a major in criminal justice requires the successful completion of 120 credits of coursework, including 33 credits for the major; 41 credits in general education requirements; and 46 credits in the minor, electives, and other degree requirements.
-At least 17 credits in the major must be earned in upper-levelcourses (numbered 300 or above).
+At least 17 credits in the major must be earned in upper-level courses (numbered 300 or above).
 See p.
-65 for information on overall degree requirements.
+66 for information on overall degree requirements.